 The United States enjoys a positive image in the Algerian market.
 Algerians respect the quality of U.S. goods and services and U.S. companies are well regarded for their after-sales service and transfer of expertise.
-European countries such as France, Italy, Turkey, and Spain are traditional suppliers to Algeria in a wide range of sectors, and Chinese firms enjoy a growing presence.
+China, France, Spain, Italy, Turkey and Germany are among the top traditional suppliers to Algeria.
 The EU-Algeria Association Agreement, which entered into force in 2005, maintains the EU’s dominance as the major trade partner of Algeria.

 Algeria’s agricultural production does not meet domestic demand.
 The country imports large volumes of bulk agricultural products and packaged foodstuffs, though the government has begun limiting imports of the latter in favor of domestic producers.